Web3-Builders-Alliance/kilogold_Sol_2Q24/capstone/sol-crashers-on-chain/readme.md

 # FAQ
 **Why use Token Accounts instead of storing all player data in a single account?**
 This way some aspects of the game are readily indexed by blockchain scanners, as it adheres to typical token standards.

+# Dev Log
+* Anchor ^0.30.0 supports SPL, but Magicblock SDK does not.
+IDL generation breaks, so no custom programs.
+* Anchor 0.29.0 has partial support for Token22.
+No Metatada extension.
+Need to use Metaplex.
+* Magicblock SDK partially supports Token22.
+Some API calls, like PDA derivation have hardcoded `Tokenkeg`.